BeroBrine/obsidian/Main Notes/DSA/Binary Trees/Hard Question/Maximum Width Of Binary Tree.md

 		![[Maximum Width Of Binary Tree 2025-04-02 22.00.04.excalidraw]] -
 		![[Pasted image 20250402220730.png]]
-	- The widht of the above tree is 8.
+	- The width of the above tree is 8.